A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Implementation Details

 Step~2) of Algorithm~\ref{alg::solver} evaluates the sensitivities $g_k$, $c_k$, $\hat P_\xi^k$ and $H$.
 As we consider the quadratic cost, the gradients $g_k$ can be easily evaluated with analytical form.
 Moreover, the primal feasibility residual $c_k$ and active Jacobian $\hat P_\xi^k$ are also straightforward.
 Therefore, we focus on the computation of the Hessian matrix $H$ in this subsection.

-As we used a interlacing horizon splitting scheme, the exact Hessian $\nabla_{\xi\xi} L^0(y,\lambda,y)$ is not block diagonal with respect to each $y_k$ but banded block diagonal.
-However, due to the cross over block caused by the bilinear dynamic, we can work out each block analytically as follows
+As we used an interlacing horizon splitting scheme, the exact Hessian $\nabla_{\xi\xi} L^0(\xi,\lambda,\xi)$ is not block diagonal with respect to each $y_k$ but the banded block diagonal.
+However, as the off-diagonal blocks only involve the bilinear dynamics, we can work out each block analytically as follows:

 with blocks